Starlight Express: 2018 revisions

-In 2017 Lloyd Webber visited the production for the charity gala in which the show was performed in English, and found it 'unrecognisable' following years of incremental revisions.
-Arlene Phillips added that in 2018 the 'overall tone of the show [now appeared] a little bit sexist'.
+In 2017, Lloyd Webber visited the production for the charity gala in which the show was performed in English and found it 'unrecognisable' following years of incremental revisions.
+Arlene Phillips added that in 2018, the 'overall tone of the show [now appeared] a little bit sexist'.
 Lloyd Webber resolved to shut down the production if he could not find a way to 'get Starlight back to its roots'.
-He wrote new material, which was workshopped for six performances at The Other Palace in London in September 2017 before being rolled out in Bochum.
-Phillips directed the stripped back workshop production with no set, costumes or roller skates.
+He wrote new material and workshopped for six performances at The Other Palace in London in September 2017 before being rolled out in Bochum.
+Phillips directed the stripped-back workshop production with no set, costumes or roller skates.
 These changes included: